gsa-oes/office-of-evaluation-sciences/_projects/1717-Increasing-FAFSA-Completion-NYCHA.md

 ---
 ## What was the challenge?

-Part of the U.S. Department of Housing and Urban Development’s (HUD) mission is to utilize housing as a platform for improving residents’ quality of life, including by increasing educational opportunity.
+Part of the U.S. Department of Housing and Urban Development’s (HUD) strategic plan is to raise awareness about higher education and financial aid opportunities to HUD-assisted residents.
 Completing the Free Application for Federal Student Aid (FAFSA) is the first step to accessing Federal and other forms of aid for post-secondary education.
 HUD partnered with the Office of Evaluation Sciences (OES) in 2017 to design and evaluate a pair of mail-based communications which encouraged youth residing in public housing in New York City to complete the FAFSA.

 ## What was the program change?